 The management of AmeriCorps Cape Cod became the sole responsibility of Barnstable County.
 Over the first three years of the program, dedicated staff and members established a solid groundwork and proven track record of providing high quality environmental service to the Cape Cod community.
 In 2002, Barnstable County resubmitted a grant for the AmeriCorps Cape Cod program.
 The aftermath of September 11th demonstrated the necessity to establish sound disaster preparedness and response programs.
 Responding to the newly identified need, Barnstable County’s new AmeriCorps grant expanded the areas of member service to include disaster preparedness and response.

-Over the past 23 years, AmeriCorps Cape Cod has proven to be flexible, adaptable, and ready to support the Cape Cod community.
-There have been several instances where the program has transformed to address critical needs, like providing 4 members to serve solely with the Cape Cod and Islands Chapter of the American Red Cross or expanding the total number of Corps creating the special initiative known as the FireCorps.
-Each of these special initiatives has allowed the AmeriCorps Cape Cod program to stay at the cutting edge of disaster response while remaining dedicated to its environmental and natural resource management foundation.
+Over the past 24 years, AmeriCorps Cape Cod has proven to be flexible, adaptable, and ready to support the Cape Cod community.
+There have been several instances where the program has transformed to address critical needs.
+This includes special initiatives with the American Red Cross of Southeastern Massachusetts Chapter and the Cape Cod National Seashore which allowed the program to stay at the cutting edge of disaster response while remaining dedicated to its environmental and natural resource management foundation.

 Program Funding and Support